ShaneBurkhart/HomeBrewsterBlog/_posts/2013-10-29-getting-started-with-your-first-batch-of-beer.md

 ### Wrapping it up.

 Don't be discouraged by first impressions!
-Home brewing your own beer is easy and delicious.
+Homebrewing your own beer is easy and delicious.

 Next steps would be to buy [this](http://www.amazon.com/The-Complete-Homebrewing-Third-Edition/dp/0060531053) book and start brewing.
 I highly recommend it, and it will teach you the basics of brewing your own beer.